scda/pageviews/README.md

 #### Cassandra ####
+Cassandra is a reliable distributed database system.

 Cassandra runs on a single node as well.
 Cassandra requires Java (JDK 8) and Python (curently 2.7) to be installed before going to work.
 The steps for a basic setup can be found here: [Cassandra Setup](https://cassandra.apache.org/doc/latest/getting_started/installing.html#installation-from-binary-tarball-files)

-Running the application as root user is not recommended and will most likely lead to errors.
-Therefore the user *cassandra* is created and starts the service.
-For this to run after every boot a cron job is set up.
-For this reason one *cassandra* directory is created inside */var/lib/* and */var/log* each. *cassandra* is assigned as owner of the created directories and also the applications home directory (where it was unpacked to).
+Running the application as root user is not recommended and will probably lead to errors.
+Therefore the user *cassandra* is created to start the service.
+For this service to run after every boot a cron job is set up.
+One *cassandra* directory is created inside */var/lib/* and */var/log* each. *cassandra* is assigned as owner of the created directories and also the applications home directory (where it was unpacked to).

 <!-- https://www.digitalocean.com/community/tutorials/how-to-install-cassandra-and-run-a-single-node-cluster-on-a-ubuntu-vps -->